 Expressed compactly, this filter has the input-output relation

 where $\vcx^{\odot a} = \vcx \odot \ldots \odot \vcx$ is the element-wise $a-$th power of $\vcx$.
 Then, a nonlinear graph filter of order $K$ has the form

-where set $\stH = \{h_{l_0\ldots l_K} \}$ collects all the parameters of order $\stO(KL_{\text{max}})$ with $L_{\text{max}} = \max\{L_0, \ldots, L_K\}$.
-Because data are gathered locally, these filters have the same computational cost as GCFs.
-Such increased flexibility allows the representation of more complex non-linear relationships in graph input-output data.
-At the same time though, multivariate polynomial regression can overfit the data and suffer ill-conditioning.
-Using orthogonal polynomials such as Legendre, Hermite, or Chebyshev polynomials can alleviate such an issue.
-Differently from the node or edge varying filter, the nonlinear filter in \eqref{eq.polyGF} shares the parameters across nodes, which makes it permutation equivariant; hence, it can be transferred across graphs.
-The Volterra graph filter is the particular case of \eqref{eq.polyGF} with reduced DoFs ($L_0\le L_1\le\ldots\le L_K$) and it has been shown that even if the input is a bandlimited signal [cf. \eqref{eq:bandlimited}], the output can have frequency content in the entire graph spectrum \cite{xiao2021distributed}.
+where set $\stH = \{h_{l_0\ldots l_K} \}$ collects all the parameters of order $\fnO(KL_{\text{max}})$ with $L_{\text{max}} = \max\{L_0, \ldots, L_K\}$.
+Because data are gathered locally, these filters generate the output with the same order of computational complexity.
+Such an increased flexibility allows us to represent more complex nonlinear relationships in graph input-output data.
+But, at the same time, multivariate polynomial regression can overfit the data and may suffer from ill-conditioning. {Differently from the node or edge varying filter, the nonlinear filter in \eqref{eq.polyGF} shares the parameters across nodes, which allows transferring it across graphs.} The Volterra graph filter is the particular case of \eqref{eq.polyGF} with reduced DoFs ($L_0\le L_1\le\ldots\le L_K$) and it has been shown that even if the input is a bandlimited signal (cf. \eqref{eq:bandlimited}), the output can have frequency content in the entire graph spectrum \cite{xiao2021distributed}.

 \textbf{Median filter.} All the above filters rely on signal propagation over the graph.
 When a particular node is anomalous and has, e.g., a large signal value, it will affect all the neighbors and the filter output.
 Median graph filters have been proposed as robust alternatives that can tackle such an issue.